carolinagles/data_science_projects/README.md

 6. **`ORDER BY` Clause**:
    - Sorts the results by the number of trips (`trips_amount`) in descending order, showing the most popular group first.

-### Use Case

-This query is useful for:
-- **Analyzing Competition**: Understanding the trip volumes of top-performing taxi companies (`Flash Cab` and `Taxi Affiliation Services`) compared to the rest.
-- **Operational Insights**: Identifying major contributors to the overall trip count within a given timeframe.
-- **Decision-Making**: Focusing marketing or operational improvements on high-performing companies or those in the "Other" category to boost performance.
+---

-### SQL Query Explanation and Markdown Presentation
+### SQL Query: Extracting Specific Neighborhoods

 This SQL query retrieves the `neighborhood_id` and `name` of neighborhoods whose names either contain the substring "Hare" (e.g., "O'Hare") or match exactly "Loop."
 It uses the `LIKE` operator to perform a pattern match.

+#### Use Case
+- **Targeted Neighborhood Analysis**: Extracts neighborhoods for targeted reporting or analysis, useful for tourism, urban planning, or business decision-making.
+- **Geographical Insights**: Identifying specific neighborhoods, such as "O'Hare" or "Loop," for further exploration in services or development.

 ### Query